DedInc/glance/README.md

 # Glance

-**Minecraft Security Interceptor** — HTTPS MITM tool that protects you from malicious mods and catches attackers.
+**Minecraft Security Interceptor** — Advanced HTTPS MITM tool that protects you from malicious mods and catches attackers.

 ## Why?